-- 4. GASB Statement No. 99, Omnibus 2022.
+- 1. GASB Statement No. 99, Omnibus 2022.
 Issued in April 2022, this statement enhances comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
-The requirements related to the extension of the use of LIBOR, accounting for Supplemental Nutrition Assistance Program distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement 34 and terminology updates related to GASB 53 and 63 are effective upon issuance.
+The requirements related to the extension of the use of LIBOR, accounting for Supplemental Nutrition Assistance Program distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in GASB Statement No. 34 and terminology updates related to GASB Statement Nos.
+53 and 63 are effective upon issuance.
 The requirements related to leases, Public Private and Public-Public Partnerships, and Subscription-Based Information Technology Arrangements, are effective beginning fiscal year 2023.
-The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 are effective beginning fiscal year 2024.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 99 on its financial statements. - 5.
-GASB Statement No. 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62.
-Issued in June 2022, this statement prescribes the accounting and financial reporting for (1) each type of accounting change and (2) error corrections.
+The requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of GASB Statement No. 53 are effective beginning fiscal year 2024.
+CRA/LA-DLA implemented the applicable requirements related to leases and Subscription-Based Information Technology Arrangements during fiscal year 2023 without material impact.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 99 related to financial guarantees and classification and reporting of derivative instruments within the scope of GASB Statement No. 53. - 2.
+GASB Statement No. 100 Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62.
+Issued in June 2022, this Statement defines accounting changes as changes in accounting principles, changes in accounting estimates, and changes to or within the financial reporting entity and describes the transactions or other events that constitute those changes.
 This statement will be effective beginning fiscal year 2024.
-CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 100 on its financial statements. - 6.
-GASB Statement No. 101, Compensated Absences.
-Issued in June 2022, this statement requires that liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
+CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 100 on its financial statements. - 3.
+GASB Statement No. 101 Compensated Absences.
+Issued in June 2022, this Statement requires that liabilities for compensated absences be recognized for (1) leave that has not been used and (2) leave that has been used but not yet paid in cash or settled through noncash means.
 A liability should be recognized for leave that has not been used if (a) the leave is attributable to services already rendered, (b) the leave accumulates, and (c) the leave is more likely than not to be used for time off or otherwise paid in cash or settled through noncash means.
 This statement will be effective beginning fiscal year 2025.
 CRA/LA-DLA has not completed the process of evaluating the impact of GASB Statement No. 101 on its financial statements.